 The Foundation has the copyright for all works by Gordon Onslow Ford, paintings, and texts.
 To request permission to reproduce any Gordon Onslow Ford work for noncommercial and educational purposes, please fill out this form.

-Description from the website: "Moored on the north side of Sausalito, California in 1949, the S.S.
+Excerpt from the museum website: "Moored on the north side of Sausalito, California in 1949, the S.S.
 Vallejo became the dynamic home and cultural incubator for artists, musicians and literary luminaries such as Gordon Onslow Ford, Alan Watts, Jean Varda, Allen Ginsberg, Wolfgang Paalen and many others.
 This exhibition examines the contributions of the circle of S.S.
 Vallejo from 1949 to 1969 with important visual works of art by Onslow Ford, Varda, Paalen, Roberto Matta, Ruth Asawa, Lee Mullican, Fritz Rauh, Richard Bowman, J.B.
 Blunk and others."

 Image: Forest Go Round, 1951.
 Gordon Onslow Ford Collection, Lucid Art Foundation

 I Had an Interesting French Artist to See Me This Summer: Emily Carr and Wolfgang Paalen in British Columbia - Vancouver Art Gallery, July 1 to November 13, 2016; organized by Vancouver Art Gallery and curated by Colin Browne.
-Description from the website: “This first pairing of the Modernist painters Wolfgang Paalen (1905–1959) and Emily Carr (1871–1945) will tell the story of how the artists met in Victoria, British Columbia, in 1939, and how the creative vision of each expanded in reaction to the majestic landscape of British Columbia and the monumental art of the Northwest Coast First Nations.”
+Excerpt from the gallery website: “This first pairing of the Modernist painters Wolfgang Paalen (1905–1959) and Emily Carr (1871–1945) will tell the story of how the artists met in Victoria, British Columbia, in 1939, and how the creative vision of each expanded in reaction to the majestic landscape of British Columbia and the monumental art of the Northwest Coast First Nations.”

 Image: Wolfgang Paalen, Messengers from the Three Poles, 1949.
 Gordon Onslow Ford Collection, Lucid Art Foundation